Ddystopia/rfcs/text/0000-forget-marker-trait.md

 }
 ```

 In the context of the `local_default_bounds` RFC, along with introducing the `Forget` trait, Bounds for  `Self` and associated types should default to `?Forget` rather than `Forget`.
-This change is not observable for code that does not explicitly opt into using `Forget`, as `default_generic_bounds` and `default_foreign_assoc_bounds` will continue to default to `Forget`.
+This change is not observable for code that does not explicitly opt into using `Forget`, as `default_generic_bounds` will continue to default to `Forget`.
 A more detailed explanation will follow later.

 As discussed in [#semver-and-ecosystem](#semver-and-ecosystem), libraries adopting `?Forget` in their signatures will, at most, require a minor semver change.
 Consequently, migrating to `?Forget` would be equivalent to the now stable `const fn` feature.
 Libraries have already been adopting `const fn` without causing ecosystem fragmentation, as pull requests continue to be merged, progressively making more functions `const`.